itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/working-with-the-for-statement.md

 traditional form that has been in use since the original version of Java.
 The second is the new form which is called as the enhanced for loop or the for-each loop.
 You will learn about the traditional for statement in this section.
-You will learn about the enhanced for loop later in course.
+You will learn about the enhanced for loop later in book.

 The general form of the traditional for statement is shown here.
 ```